- The Great Salt Lake. All photos by author (Nikki Cleveland)

 Bridger Bay Campground has 26 RV sites that are all nicely spaced.
 All sites are dry camping only (no water or electricity) and include a shade structure, picnic table, and fire pit.
 Water is available nearby at Bridger Bay Beach, the dump station, and Visitor Center.

-It is highly rated on Campground Reviews with an average 8.5 rating.
+It is highly rated on RV LIFE Campgrounds with an average 8.5 rating.

 According to a recent review,